 On September 17th, 1962, the new Regional Community College opened in the Federal Street North school building with Director Walter Taylor at the helm and an enrollment of 130 students.
 It was the culmination of a tumultuous odyssey undertaken by community leaders and educators to secure one of the new “people’s colleges” for Franklin County.

 Within two years, Taylor and the Advisory Board were laying the groundwork for a permanent campus with the acquisition of 163 acres in Greenfield Meadows for $30,500.
-Never mind that building the campus would be an epic battle with the state legislature to secure funding; the land had been won.
-As a Civil War general was fond of saying, the College had secured “good ground.”
+Never mind that building the campus would be an epic journey with the state legislature to secure funding; the land had been won.

 Meantime, GCC students, faculty and staff cheerfully camped out in a colorful succession of utilitarian premises strung across the face of downtown Greenfield.
-Over the course of 12 years, the growing population in the Federal Street North school building spilled over into the Corsiglia Building on Newell Court, the Threadwell Tap & Die Factory on Arch Street, and other makeshift venues leased to ensure that new programs, such as theater, art and community services, had a home.
-Behind the scenes of all this growth was the GCC Foundation, adept at acquiring and converting real estate for the burgeoning institution.
+Over the course of 12 years, the growing population in the Federal Street North school building spilled over into the Corsiglia Building on Newell Court, the Threadwell Tap & Die Factory on Arch Street, and other makeshift venues leased to ensure that new programs, such as theater, business, art and community services, had a home.

 When GCC’s second president, Lewis O. Turner, took over from Walter Taylor in 1964, he said, “I don’t think we will ever be able to develop a status and say to ourselves, this is it.”
-As Turner predicted, growth continues to be an imperative for the College.
-Future growth is still in the dreaming phase, but it begins with acquiring the right piece of land that will allow the construction of a childcare facility and a performing and fine arts center.
+As Turner predicted, growth continues to be imperative for the College. and the GCC Foundation has worked to help support the institution and its students at every turn.